Tax Form Reference Guide and Supplementary Tax Information

 Distributions of $10 or more must be reported on your tax returns, whether you received cash or reinvested additional fund shares.

-The percentage of tax-exempt income from the Virtus Tax-Exempt Bond Fund and the Virtus Insight Tax-Exempt Money Market Fund subject to the federal alternative minimum tax for the 2013 tax year is 0.0%.
+The percentage of tax-exempt income from the Virtus Tax-Exempt Bond Fund is subject to the federal alternative minimum tax for the 2016 tax year is 0.0%.

 Shareholders with incorrect or missing Social Security Numbers (also called Taxpayer Identification Numbers) will be subject to the IRS required 28% withholding from all distributions and redemptions.
 If your Social Security Number is incorrect or missing from your tax form(s), please complete Form W-9 and send it to Virtus Investment Partners.